What is glaucoma?

 Different types of glaucoma can also come with additional risk factors, including race/ethnicity, refractive errors, other eye and systemic conditions, long-term steroid use, eye injury and more.

 Knowing your risk of developing glaucoma is important because there is currently no cure for the disease.
-If you believe you are a glaucoma suspect — someone at higher risk of developing glaucoma — schedule a comprehensive eye exam and raise your concerns with your eye doctor.
-Early detection (and treatment, if necessary) is crucial to maintaining your eyesight and preventing future vision loss.
+If you believe you are a glaucoma suspect — someone at higher risk of developing glaucoma — schedule a comprehensive eye exam and bring up our concerns with your eye doctor.
+Early detection (and treatment, if necessary) is important to possibly maintaining your eyesight and preventing future vision loss.

 DID YOU KNOW?
 Some babies are born with congenital glaucoma.